-Clinton Aston purchased the land to which Water Right No. 13-4120 (hereinafter "13-4120") and an 87-acre portion of Water Right No. 13-2209 (hereinafter "13-2209" for entire water right, and "13-8026" for the 87-acre portion of this water right associated with Aston's property)

-are appurtenant-and are the rights subject to 82640-in July of 2004.
-Testimony of Clinton Aston; IDWR Exhibit 1.
-As the new owner of these rights, Aston fast became the target of neighbors that have attempted to re-write history while at the same time becoming the first person to blame whenever water issues arose.
-This is the case even though Aston does not enjoy the benefits of being entitled to any surface water from ownership of shares in the Weston Creek Irrigation Company, and is left to spend money from already-thin crop revenue margins on expensive electricity to pump ground water for his farming operations.
-This economic reality-and Aston's economic disadvantage-has been the motivating force behind Aston's efforts to modernize his farm by installing a variable speed drive pump and efficient center pivots to maximize the efficient use of water and minimize his use of electricity.
+In July of 2004, Clinton Aston purchased the land to which Water Right No. 13-4120 (hereinafter "13-4120") and an 87-acre portion of Water Right No. 13-2209 (hereinafter "13-2209" for the entire water right, and "13-8026" for the 87-acre portion of this water right associated with Aston's property) are appurtenant.
+These are the rights subject to 82640.
+Testimony of Clinton Aston;2 IDWR Exhibit 1.
+As the new owner of these rights, Aston fast became the target of neighbors that have attempted to re-write water right history, while at the same time becoming the first person to blame whenever water issues arose.
+This is the case even though Aston does not enjoy the benefits of being entitled to any surface water from ownership of shares in the Weston Creek Irrigation Company and is left to spend money from already-thin crop revenue margins on expensive electricity to pump ground water for his farming operations.
+This economic reality-and Aston's economic disadvantage-has been the motivating force